*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 I never told you, but I'd wanted you to come right from the beginning because I knew of your dowsing abilities.

-And she told me about the film of Gobek Ketepe and what she told me about the animals scripted on the stone and how this was changing history.
+And what she told me about the animals inscripted on the stone and how this was changing history.

-And also I think I read articles and it didn't make any sense at all that the very earliest temples that were built there were the most proficient, the most skillful.
+And also, I think I read articles, and it didn't make any sense at all that the very earliest temples that were built there were the most proficient, the most skillful.

-And everything as time progressed became less and less skillful.
+And everything, as time progressed, became less and less skillful.

 And that to me pointed to intelligence from elsewhere, whether it be human or otherwise that came in, because the norm is to build your skill slowly.

-And so the bells rang and I knew my curiosity.
+And so the bells rang, and I knew my curiosity.

 I had to get down there.

-So Casim is absolutely fantastic.
+So Kasim is absolutely fantastic.

-And honestly, I'm so glad we did because it was open, it was raw and the energy was fresh, if you like.
+And honestly, I'm so glad we did because it was open, it was raw, and the energy was fresh, if you like.

-There was building and there's all the new stuff that's there and it's no longer open to the skies.
+By the time this was 2010, by the time your group got their bar as 2014, there was building and there's all the new stuff that's there, and it's no longer open to the skies.

 It is so connected to the stars.